Qumulo/docs/administrator-guide/monitoring-and-metrics/enabling-cloud-based-monitoring-remote-support.md

 {% include important.html content="Cloud-Based Monitoring _doesn't_ collect file names, path names, client IP addresses, or account credentials." %}

 We use a proprietary application that aggregates diagnostic cluster data and alerts the Qumulo Care team if an issue arises.
+Depending on the issue severity and cluster state, a member of the Qumulo Care team reaches out.
+The following table outlines Qumulo Care response times.

+{% include content-reuse/qumulo-core-response-times.md %}

 ## How Remote Support Works
 _Remote Support_ lets the Qumulo Care team access your Qumulo cluster solely to assist you with a software update or perform diagnostics or troubleshooting on your cluster from the command line.
 Qumulo uses industry-standard encryption technologies to ensure a secure connection to your cluster and you can enable or disable Remote Support at any time.